google/kotlin-fhir/README.md

 correct FHIR resource type, or subclass, to instantiate based on the JSON content at runtime.

-However, during _serialization_, since the runtime type of the resource is already known, it is possible to call the `encodeToString` function without having to specify the type parameter.
+However, during _serialization_, since the runtime type of the resource is already known, it is possible to call the `encodeToString` function without the type parameter.
 But this would be a mistake, since the `kotlinx.serialization` library would not include the `resourceType` property in the serialized result in such cases, generating malformed FHIR JSON.

 > **Note:** `encodeToString` function must be called with the type parameter `<Resource>`.
 Failing
 > to do so will result in malformed FHIR JSON.